jmrog/react-tooltipper/README.md

 });
 ```

-**This mixin changes state often so you should use `React.addons.PureRenderMixin` in your components as well.**
+**This mixin can change state often, so you might want to use `React.addons.PureRenderMixin` in your
+components as well.**

 #### Styles

 If your are using **SCSS**:

 ```scss